2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ### The Definition of Hyperinflation According to the International Accounting Standards Board (IASB)

 So, how many cases of hyperinflation are there in total?

-Common definitions of hyperinflation, such as the one proposed by Kagan, which states a monthly inflation rate of 50%, can sometimes be confusing or oversimplified.
+Common definitions of hyperinflation, such as the one proposed by Phillip D. Cagan, who defines it as a phenomenon happening when the rate of inflation grows at more than 50% a month, can sometimes be confusing or oversimplified.
 For example, two countries experiencing respective annual inflation rates of 1,000% and 3,000% can be perceived differently depending on the monthly distribution of these inflation rates.
-If no month exceeds the threshold of 50%, according to Kagan's definition, these countries would not be in a state of hyperinflation.
+If no month exceeds the threshold of 50%, according to Cagan's definition, these countries would not be in a state of hyperinflation.
 This approach can therefore lead to anomalies in the classification of hyperinflation, especially when comparing cumulative inflation over the year.

 ![image](assets/fr/038.webp)

-- Kagan's work, "Monetary Dynamics of Hyperinflation," provides a fundamental analysis of hyperinflation.
+- Cagan's work, "Monetary Dynamics of Hyperinflation," provides a fundamental analysis of hyperinflation.
-- Bernold's book, which studies 30 distinct periods of hyperinflation, thus expanding the scope of analysis.
+- Bernholz's book, which studies 30 distinct periods of hyperinflation, thus expanding the scope of analysis.
 - David's personal collection of banknotes from 36 periods of hyperinflation, allowing for a tangible and historical understanding.
-- The Hanky Cross table (2012 version, updated in 2016 with Venezuela), listing 57 periods of hyperinflation based on Kagan's definition.
+- The Hanky Cross table (2012 version, updated in 2016 with Venezuela), listing 57 periods of hyperinflation based on Cagan's definition.

 It is worth noting that certain historical periods of high inflation are not included in the classic tables of hyperinflation, often due to strict classification criteria.
 For example, during the American War of Independence in November 1779, and during the American Civil War in March 1864, the monthly inflation rates were 47.4% and 40% respectively.
-These rates, although high, do not exceed the 50% threshold stipulated by Kagan, thus excluding these periods from being classified as hyperinflation cases.
+These rates, although high, do not exceed the 50% threshold stipulated by Cagan, thus excluding these periods from being classified as hyperinflation cases.
 This omission highlights the limitations of rigid definitions and underscores the need for a more nuanced understanding of hyperinflation in its full complexity.

 ## Weimar vs Zimbabwe similarities